UniversalDependencies/docs/_en/dep/acl-relcl.md

 TODO [free]: You can go where you want and eat what you want.

-Free relatives are noun phrases containing a relative clause modifying a WH-word head.
+**Free relatives** are noun phrases containing a relative clause modifying a WH-word head.
+There is no separate relativizer in the RC; it is "fused" with the head (thus these constructions are also known as **fused relatives**).

-They are subtly different from **interrogative clauses**, where the WH-word making it interrogative is inside the clause.
+Free relatives are subtly different from **interrogative clauses**, where the WH-word making it interrogative is inside the clause.
-Verbs such as *wonder*, *know*, and *tell* license interrogative clause complements (including ones beginning with *whether*).
+Verbs such as *wonder*, *know*, and *tell* license interrogative complement clauses (including ones beginning with *whether*).
 According to *CGEL* (Huddleston and Pullum 2002, pp. 1070–1079), in contrast to interrogative clauses, free relatives
 - are always finite;
 - are never marked by *whether*;